sodous-s/polyglot/README.md

 ## Contribution
 Small fixes and improvements are welcome.
 Open an issue or submit a PR.
 Current issues:
 1. Improve python triple string escape (currently works for simple cases but not tested for edge cases)
+2. Fix python string escape in polyglot.cpp (the merged file from main.cpp and main.py).
+Running it with python causes a syntax error in 97, suggesting insufficient string escape

 ## License
 MIT License